TsingZ0/DBE/README.md

 # Introduction

 This is the implementation of our paper *[Eliminating Domain Bias for Federated Learning in Representation Space](https://arxiv.org/abs/2311.14975)* (accepted by NeurIPS 2023).
 It can improve bi-directional knowledge transfer between the server and clients.
-We show the code of the representative FedAvg+DBE (`FedAvgDBE`).
+We show the code of the representative FedAvg+DBE (`FedDBE`).

 - [[NeurIPS] DBE.pptx](./[NeurIPS]%20DBE.pptx)
 - [DBEPoster.pdf](./DBEPoster.pdf)